Govt says situation returning to normal in J&K: 50,000 vacancies to be filled on priority

 - Six new projects worth US$ 37.5 million (₹270 crore) aimed at strengthening of power infrastructure and improving the power scenario have been initiated in Srinagar.

-- The transportation of fruit produce was increasing with 300 trucks plying on daily basis, adding that over 1.5 Lakh MTs of fruit produce has been sent to various sale points outside of Valley.
+- The transportation of fruit production was increasing with 300 trucks plying on a daily basis, adding that over 1.5 Lakh MTs of fruit production has been sent to various sale points outside of Valley.

 - 50,000 Vacancies in Government to be filled on priority - largest single recruitment drive ever in Jammu & Kashmir or Ladakh.